osamaashraf6/Blog-App-NextJs/README.md

 # 📖 [Blog App] <a name="about-project"></a>

 - The Blog App is a dynamic platform built with the MERN stack that allows users to create, publish, and engage with blog posts on various topics.
-The app enables users to explore content from different authors, write articles, and share their thoughts through comments. 👌
+The app enables users to explore content from different authors, write articles, and share their thoughts through comments.. 👌